minio/sio/README.md

 encoded somehow into the chunks itself to be able to detect rearranging any number of chunks.

-This project specifies a [format]() for en/decrypting an arbitrary data stream and gives some [recommendations]() about how to use and implement data at rest protection (DARP).
+This project specifies a [format](https://github.com/minio/aead/blob/master/DARE.md) for en/decrypting an arbitrary data stream and gives some [recommendations](https://github.com/minio/aead/blob/master/DARE.md#appendix) about how to use and implement data at rest encryption (DARE).
 Additionally this project provides a reference implementation in Go.

 ## Current status